12 Tips for International Travel [Infographic]

 If you're due to move overseas or perhaps planning some travel near where you're currently stationed, it's time to think about safety!

-While you probably realize the importance of not flashing your cash, know to be wary of strangers, and to take care when choosing cabs or other ground transport, there are other tips that may not be so obvious.
+While you probably realize the importance of not flashing your cash, know to be wary of strangers, and to take care when choosing cabs or other ground transport, some tips that may not be so obvious.

 12 Tips for International Travel